Antgst/Antgst/README.md

 ## Previous Experience

-Before moving into software development, I worked as a deputy store director in retail, leading 50+ team members and contributing to daily operations in a fast-paced environment.
+Before moving into software development, I worked for 18 years in retail and progressed to deputy store director.

+I managed teams of more than 50 people and contributed to daily operations, performance monitoring, organization and problem solving in demanding environments.

-This background helps me bring structure, ownership, communication and reliability to technical projects.
+This experience brings structure, ownership, communication, business awareness and a results-oriented mindset to my technical projects.

 ---